SunLab-SH/GraphMM/ReadMe.md

 python run_MuBCM_metamodel_active.py
 ```

-2. Results will be saved in the `results/` directory、
+2. Results will be saved in the `results/` directory
 3. Check whether the variable is correctly coupled using the plotting functions in the script

 ```bash